rpatrik96/rpatrik96.github.io/_drafts/2021-10-11-poc1-dags-d-sep.md

 - $F \perp_G C | B$
 - $F \perp_G J | B$

-##$## When $J$ is observed
+#### When $J$ is observed
 Beware the v-structure!
-Athough not the middle node of the v-structure, but its child $J$ is observed, dependencies are still introduced.
+Although not the middle node of the v-structure, but its child $J$ is observed, dependencies are still introduced.
 So:
 - $A \not\perp_G C | J$
 - $B \not\perp_G C | J$